martincastell/movies/README.md

 ```

 ## Using the mock state
-Lets add some of our fake data into a file (root.js) and import it into the index.js file.
+Lets add our fake data into a file (root.js) and import it into the index.js file.
 I'm doing this in index.js, so that the App.js doesn't need to change later on when we update our state to be in redux.
 We pass down the state to the App component as a property called `state`.
 ```